svensglinz/reverse_udp_tunnel/README.md

 To prevent this, **avoid reconnecting** with the same IP/Port combination immediately after a timeout.

-For wireguard, use `persistentKeepalive =` to ensure that a connection does not timeout (more information [here](https://www.wireguard.com/quickstart/#nat-and-firewall-traversal-persistence))
+For wireguard, use `persistentKeepalive =` to ensure that a connection does not timeout (more [here](https://www.wireguard.com/quickstart/#nat-and-firewall-traversal-persistence))
-...

 ## Notes
 - Adjust the `--keepaliveInterval` as needed to prevent NAT mappings from expiring.